e-sensing/sitsbook/docs-local/13-ensembleprediction.md

 * Uncertainty: Predictions from different models are compared in terms of their uncertainties on a pixel-by-pixel basis; predictions with lower uncertainty are chosen as being more likely to be valid.

-In what follows, we will use the same dataset used in Chapter [Image classification in data cubes](https://e-sensing.github.io/sitsbook/image-classification-in-data-cubes.html) to illustrate how to produce an ensemble prediction.
-We will train three models: Random Forests (RF), Light Temporal Attention Encoder (LTAE), and Temporal Convolution Neural Networks (TempCNN), classify the cube with them, and then combine their results.
-The example uses three spectral indexes as attributes.
-We first run the RF classification.
+In what follows, we will use the same sample dataset and data cube used in Chapter [Image classification in data cubes](https://e-sensing.github.io/sitsbook/image-classification-in-data-cubes.html) to illustrate how to produce an ensemble prediction.
+The dataset `samples_deforestation_rondonia` consists of 6007 samples collected from Sentinel-2 images covering the state of Rondonia.
+Each time series contains values from all Sentinel-2/2A spectral bands for year 2022 in 16-day intervals.
+The data cube is a subset of the Sentinel-2 tile "20LMR" which contains all spectral bands, plus spectral indices "NVDI", "EVI" and "NBR" for the year 2022.

+The first step is to recover the data cube which is available in the `sitsdata` package, and to select only the spectral bands.

 ``` r